Coronavirus Disease 2019 (COVID-19)

 There are currently no movement restrictions on livestock in the U.S. related to COVID-19.

-According to the CDC, no animals in the U.S. have been identified with the virus.
-There is currently no evidence dogs or other pets can spread COVID-19.
+There is currently no evidence dogs, cats or other pets can spread COVID-19 to people.
 However, since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals.
 Anyone confirmed with COVID-19, as with any illness, should restrict contact with their pets and other animals while ill.
 Learn how you can protect the health of your pets and yourself on the CDC’s Healthy Pets, Healthy People website.

 As always, animal owners should continue to include pets and other animals in their emergency preparedness planning, including keeping a two-week supply of food and medications on hand.